 Some of the best-known groups are Al-Anon and Adult Children of Alcoholics (ACoA).
 These support groups are based on the 12-step approach and work with the loved ones of those with addiction issues, both while the addicted person is actively using and also during and after treatment for alcohol addiction.

-Support Groups for Spouses
+Support Groups for Spouses of Alcoholics

 Marriages can be seriously affected by a person’s alcohol addiction.
 The addicted person’s focus on his or her addiction makes it difficult to concentrate on a relationship with another person; many spouses try to handle their partner’s addiction to alcohol by attempting to control it in various ways.
 And in some cases, the couples may use or abuse alcohol together.